DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 Elyra pushed them hard.
 Every day was a new test, a new challenge designed to stretch their abilities and force them to adapt.

 "Resonance is like the fabric of reality," she explained during one session.
 "It's what connects everything.
 And right now, you're blind to most of it.
-Your task is to learn how to see—to perceive the patterns, the flows, the disturbances."
+Your task is to learn how to seeâ€”to perceive the patterns, the flows, the disturbances."

 They spent hours in the training room, Jason and the others focusing their minds, reaching out with their senses.

-At first, it was mõt meaningless.
+At first, it was mÃµt meaningless.
 Just a chaotic swirl of impressions with no coherence or sense.

 "But it's all connected," Elyra insisted.
 "Even if you can't see the connections yet, they exist.
 The more you practice, the clearer it will become."